Overwhelm - how it can creep up on us

 I needed to believe I was the expert, omnipotent!
 That need was incompatible with finding faults in myself!
-Hmm Perfectionism..a little synaptic connection in my mind with the Psychologies article the day before.
+Hmm Perfectionism. a little reminder in my mind of the magazine article the day before.

-So I had a dilemma.
-‘Knowing myself’ is one of the most important things I can do in my life.
+I was facing a dilemma.
+‘Knowing myself’ is, for me, one of the most important things I can do in my life.
 What anyone can do.
 It's what my therapy is about.
 Do I only want to know myself if it shows me that I’m super-duper great at everything?
 A reminder that working on yourself is not always an easy route 🙂

-I was blaming Archie and this situation for my frustration, but the build-up of emotion was actually to do with a whole host of other things that were unconnected.
-They were only connected in how they came together as the spaghetti junction in me: helping my mother clear out a lifetime from cupboards, visiting the solicitor, getting the dogs walked, organising removals and running my own business.
+I was blaming Archie and this situation for my frustration, but the build-up of emotion was actually to do with a whole host of other things that were going on: helping my mother clear out a lifetime from cupboards, visiting the solicitor, getting the dogs walked, organising removals and running my own business.
 All vying for my attention.
 While I desperately wanted do the best for everyone.

 Then I tried to stop thinking and analysing it all.
 Archie continued to eat grass.
 I stayed present with the feelings.
 Gradually some tears squeezed out.
-Not a full release – so I know there will be more to come - just enough to know that I’m on the right track., that there’s work to be done there.
+Not a full release – so I know there will be more to come - just enough to know that I’m on the right track, that there’s more to be discovered.